What is a Notice to Complete?

 2. Consult Your Legal or Professional Advisor Immediately

-Seek legal advice from a solicitor or conveyancer with expertise in property or commercial law.
-Your advisor can confirm whether the notice is valid and legally enforceable.
-They can help you understand your rights and obligations under the contract.
-They can also identify possible defences if the notice is invalid or unreasonable.
+Get legal advice from a solicitor or conveyancer who knows a lot about property or commercial law.
+Your advisor can tell you if the notice is real and can be enforced by law.
+They can help you figure out what your rights and duties are under the contract.
+They can also figure out possible defences if the notice is not valid or is unreasonable.

 3. Communicate with the Other Party